Indian Railways Research Guide

 - Another place to try is the Public Records Office at Kew, London.

-- The British Library has some material of interest, but not a whole lot (they do have many governmental documents such as British Parliamentary Papers, which often hve a lot of material relating to railways in India.
-Access to the British Library is reserved for bona fide researchers which usually means you have to be vouched for by an academic or research person or organization.
+- The British Library has some material of interest, but not a whole lot (they do have many governmental documents such as British Parliamentary Papers, which often have a lot of material relating to railways in India.
+Access to these sections of the British Library is reserved for bona fide researchers which usually means you have to be vouched for by an academic or research person or organization.
 The Science Reference Library (at the Patent Office near Chancery Lane) is another place worth looking through.
 The Newspaper Library of the British Library, at Colindale, carries issues of many periodicals of interest, including The Engineer, Locomotive Gazette, and Railway Gazette, and others mentioned above.

 - Other sources to try in India are the National Archives in New Delhi, and the National Library in Calcutta, and the public libraries at Mumbai (Bombay), Calcutta, and Chennai (Madras), but the railway-related materials there, although extensive in some cases, especially at the National Library, are poorly stored and organized, and not always easy to get access to.
 The National Archives contain records of the Railway Board from the 1940s.
+(See below for online access)

 - Other libraries: The Birmingham City Library in the UK has a vast collection of Metro-Cammell rolling stock drawings and other material.
 The Mitchell Library at Glasgow has the bulk of the North British collection (records, photographs), whereas the North British plans are at the University of Glasgow Archives.
 The Sheffield City Library holds material from the Yorkshire Engine Company, and Stafford has the records of the Midland Carriage and Wagon Company.